arangodb/docs-hugo/site/content/3.12/release-notes/deprecated-and-removed-features.md

 - **Pregel**:

-  The distributed iterative graph processing (Pregel) system has been deprecated and fully removed in v3.12, including all Pregel graph algorithms, the `PREGEL_RESULT()` AQL function, the `@arangodb/pregel` JavaScript API module, and the Pregel HTTP API (`/_api/control_pregel/*`).
+  The distributed iterative graph processing (Pregel) system is no longer supported from v3.12 onward.
+All Pregel graph algorithms, the Pregel JavaScript API and HTTP API, and everything else related to Pregel has been removed.

-  In 3.11, the following features had been deprecated or removed from Pregel:

-  - The experimental _Custom Pregel_ feature, also known as
-    _programmable Pregel algorithms_ (PPA), has been removed.

-  - The built-in _DMID_ Pregel algorithm has been deprecated and will be removed in a future release.

-  - The `async` option for Pregel jobs has been removed.

-  - The `useMemoryMaps` option for Pregel jobs to use memory-mapped files as a backing storage for large datasets has been removed.
+  All other graph features including AQL graph traversals and path finding algorithms are unaffected.

 - **Leader/Follower Deployment Mode**:
   The Leader/Follower deployment mode is deprecated and already removed from